 - Leadership - Module Topics: Leadership Styles, Teamwork, Conducting Meetings, Small Group Dynamics, Setting Personal Goals, Organizing Committees, Self Image, Mentoring, Decision Making.

-Modules Topics: Learning Theory, Principles of Adult Education, Nonformal Education, Program Planning, Needs Assessment, Setting Priorities, Writing Objectives, Assessing Resources, Writing a Plan, Program Evaluation, Calendar of Activities, Curriculum Development, Mission Statement, Organizational Philosophy.
+- Educational Design - Modules Topics: Learning Theory, Principles of Adult Education, Nonformal Education, Program Planning, Needs Assessment, Setting Priorities, Writing Objectives, Assessing Resources, Writing a Plan, Program Evaluation, Calendar of Activities, Curriculum Development, Mission Statement, Organizational Philosophy.

-Module Topics: Social Action Process, Implementing a Plan, Managing Conflict, Time Management, Stress Management, Using Advisory Groups, Marketing Programs, Budgets, Reporting to Sponsors, Inter-Organization Coordination.
+- Program Management - Module Topics: Social Action Process, Implementing a Plan, Managing Conflict, Time Management, Stress Management, Using Advisory Groups, Marketing Programs, Budgets, Reporting to Sponsors, Inter-Organization Coordination.

-Module Topics: Basic Human Needs, Job Descriptions, Recruitment, Motivation, Orientation, Supervision, Inservice Training, Recognition, Legal Consideration.
+- Voluntarism - Module Topics: Basic Human Needs, Job Descriptions, Recruitment, Motivation, Orientation, Supervision, Inservice Training, Recognition, Legal Consideration.

-Module Topics: Ages and Stages of Youth, Family Strengths, Values Development, Cultural Awareness, Career Skills, Current Issues, Problem Solving.
+- Personal Development - Module Topics: Ages and Stages of Youth, Family Strengths, Values Development, Cultural Awareness, Career Skills, Current Issues, Problem Solving.

-Module Topics: Interpersonal Communication, Listening, Public Speaking, Writing, Non-Verbal Communication, Preparation to Teach, Teaching Behaviors, Using Teaching-Learning Techniques.
+- Communication - Module Topics: Interpersonal Communication, Listening, Public Speaking, Writing, Non-Verbal Communication, Preparation to Teach, Teaching Behaviors, Using Teaching-Learning Techniques.

-Module Topics: Workshop; Lecture; Brainstorm; Overhead Transparencies; Slide Shows; Newsletter; Farm-Home Visit; Writing a Technical Bulletin; Tour or Field Trip; Self-Training; Simulation Games; Public Policy Education; Role-Play; Video Tapes; Case Study; Educational Fair; Judging; Method Demonstration; Telephone; Correspondence; Exhibits, Posters, and Bulletin Boards; Cone of Experience.
+- Learning/Teaching Techniques - Module Topics: Workshop; Lecture; Brainstorm; Overhead Transparencies; Slide Shows; Newsletter; Farm-Home Visit; Writing a Technical Bulletin; Tour or Field Trip; Self-Training; Simulation Games; Public Policy Education; Role-Play; Video Tapes; Case Study; Educational Fair; Judging; Method Demonstration; Telephone; Correspondence; Exhibits, Posters, and Bulletin Boards; Cone of Experience.